nubenetes/awesome-kubernetes/docs/project-management-methodology.md

 - [businessinsider.es: Así es como tu educación te ha moldeado sutilmente para que nunca consigas ascender en el trabajo](https://www.businessinsider.es/razon-nunca-consigues-ascender-trabajo-conseguir-mejor-sueldo-970737)
 - [euroresidentes.com: La intimidación verbal en la empresa](https://www.euroresidentes.com/empresa/exito-empresarial/la-intimidacin-verbal-en-la-empresa)
 - [isprox.com: 16 Estilos de liderazgo: ¿cuál es más efectivo?](https://isprox.com/16-estilos-liderazgo-cual-es-mas-efectivo/)

+## Books

+- [swarmia.com/build: Build Elements of an Effective Software Organization](https://www.swarmia.com/build/) By Rebecca Murphey and Otto Hilska
+    - Building software is hard.
+Running an effective software engineering organization is harder.
+Build: Elements of an Effective Software Organization is a guide to help good software teams get better and remain effective as the organization grows and evolves.
+    - Build is a blueprint for continuous improvement.
+It zeroes in on three key ingredients: a relentless focus on business outcomes, actionable insights to boost the productivity of your software teams, and a thoughtful approach to improving the experience of building software at your company.
+    - Whether you’re a leader, a manager, or anyone invested in seeing your team or organization improve, Build provides the roadmap you need to drive meaningful, impactful progress.

 ## Bunch of images